commercelayer/commercelayer-js-dropin/README.md

 # Commerce Layer JS Drop-in

-A JavaScript Library that helps you integrate the [Commerce Layer API](https://docs.commercelayer.io/api/) into any HTML page.
+A JavaScript library that helps you integrate the [Commerce Layer API](https://docs.commercelayer.io/api/) into any HTML page.

 ![A GIF of the demo project](docs/images/demo.gif)